Updated March 17, 2026 · By Jake Embers

 High-Heat Searing

 Charcoal dominates here.
-The radiant heat from glowing coals creates incredible sears on steaks, chops, and burgers.
-I can achieve surface temperatures over 600F easily, something that's difficult with gas and nearly impossible with most pellet grills.
+The radiant heat from glowing coals creates incredible sears on steaks and chops.
+I can achieve surface temperatures over 600°F easily, something that's difficult with gas and nearly impossible with most pellet grills.

 Low and Slow Smoking

 Pellet grills excel at low and slow cooking.
-Set it to 225F for brisket or pork shoulder, and it'll maintain that temperature for 12+ hours without intervention.
-The automatic pellet feed provides consistent smoke throughout the cook.
+Set it to 225°F for brisket or pork shoulder, and it'll maintain that temperature for 12+ hours without intervention.

 Everyday Grilling

 For quick weeknight dinners, gas wins hands down.
-Chicken breasts, burgers, hot dogs, and vegetables all cook reliably and quickly.
+Chicken breasts, burgers, and grilled vegetables all cook reliably and quickly.

 Charcoal adds fantastic flavor to everyday foods but requires planning ahead.
 You can't decide to grill on a whim without allowing time to light coals.